A picture of coins spread out on a table with a green plant growing out of it

 Efforts to dismantle the U.S. Department of Education are already underway, and the consequences for students with disabilities are serious.

 The Department enforces IDEA, monitors compliance, and provides funding and oversight.
-Without it, there is no national consistency or accountability, and families risk losing vital protections.
+Without strong federal oversight, families risk losing consistency, accountability, and vital protections.

 The Arc continues to fight to protect the Department’s role so that every child, in every state, can count on their rights being enforced.